architect/arc.codes/src/views/docs/en/reference/project-manifest/static.md

 </arc-viewer>

 > 📜  The [Frontend Static assets guide](/docs/en/guides/frontend/static-assets) has more information on how to use static assets in your Architect project.

-## Deployment

-`arc deploy --static` deploys static assets to `staging` from `public/` or configured folder.
-`arc deploy production --static` deploys static assets to `production` from `public/` or configured folder.

-Static assets will also be uploaded during an `arc deploy` along with your function code.

-`arc deploy static --delete` deletes static assets from the S3 bucket that are not present in the configured static asset folder.

-`arc deploy static --prune` is an alias to delete.